"We Demand Justice!": Towards Social Context Grounding of Political Texts: Modeling Social Context

-In the first phase, for no-context experiments, we use the author name, event name, tweet text, and target name embeddings obtained using PLMs as inputs to an MLP classifier.
-We concatenate the embeddings as input.
-For Twitter bio context experiments, we replace author embedding with the PLM embeddings of their Twitter bio.
-For Wikipedia context experiments, we replace author, event, and target embeddings with the PLM embeddings of their respective Wikipedia pages.
-It is interesting to note that the Wikipedia context baseline contains all the necessary and sufficient information for humans to solve all the tasks.

-In the second phase, we use train split examples as in-context few-shot examples.
-We provide a task description and event description summaries in the prompt.

-In the third phase, for PAR experiments we replace the author embedding with the PAR embeddings released on their GitHub repository.
-We replace missing author embeddings with their Wikipedia embeddings.
+In phase 1 no-context baselines, we use the author, event, tweet, and target embeddings generated by PLMs.
+We concatenate them for input.
+In Twitter-bio models, we use the author's Twitter bio embeddings to represent them.
+Wiki context models receive Wikipedia page embeddings of author, event, and target embeddings. \textit{It is interesting to note that the Wikipedia context models get all the information needed to solve the tasks.}.
+In phase 2 LLM experiments, we use train samples as in-context demonstrations.
+We provide task and event descriptions in the prompt.
+In phase 3 PAR models, we use politician embeddings released on the PAR GitHub repository to represent authors.
+We replace missing authors with their wiki embeddings.
 For the \textit{Vague Text} task, we average PAR embeddings for all politicians of the party to obtain party embeddings.
-To get DCF embeddings, we generate embeddings for the author, event, tweet, entity, vague text, and explanation using context graphs we build using author tweets from relevant past events.
-We build the graph using author, event, given tweet, relevant tweets, and target entity nodes for the first task.
-We use similar graphs for the other tasks as well.

-In the fourth phase, we use the same setup as the DCF embedding baseline from earlier.
-In addition, we also back-propagate the loss from the task training to the DCF parameters.
-This allows us to fine-tune the DCF representations of text and other nodes in the context graph for our tasks.
+For DCF embedding models, we generate representations for all the inputs using context graphs.
+We also use authors' tweets from relevant past events.
+We build graphs using author, event, tweet, relevant tweets, and target entity as nodes and edges as defined in the original DCF paper.
+In phase 4, we use the same setup as the DCF embedding model and additionally back-propagate to DCF parameters.
+This allows us to fine-tune the DCF context graph representation for our tasks.

-We use the HuggingFace Transformers \citep{wolf-etal-2020-transformers} library for PLMs.
-We use GPT-NeoX implementation by ElutherAI \citep{gpt-neox-20b} and GPT-3 \citep{DBLP:journals/corr/abs-2005-14165} via OpenAI API for our LLM baselines.
-We run $100$ epochs for all experiments.
-We use $10$ NVIDIA GeForce 1080i GPUs for our experiments.
-We use the train, development, and test splits detailed in \S \ref{sec:datasets} for our experiments.
-We use the development macro-F1 for early stopping.